chuck97/Sirius_Ice/Problem1/1_square_triangulation/README.md

 3) run code and provide .exe with configuration file: ./triangulation.exe ./square.txt

-The output of the programm:
+The output of the program:
 picture of domain (.ps file),
 vrt.txt - the file containing the coordinates of verts in meters;
 tri.txt - the file containing the adjacency list for triangles;